specta-rs/rspc/docs/markdown/breaking-changes.md

 # 0.0.5 to 0.0.6 - rspc

 This release comes with a huge amount of breaking changes.
 These changes are going to allow for many benefits in the future such as a rich plugin ecosystem.
 If your having trouble upgrading open a GitHub Issue or jump in the Discord server.
+New [rspc vscode extension](https://marketplace.visualstudio.com/items?itemName=oscartbeaumont.rspc-vscode) too!

 ### Httpz integration